drac-0/Linux_Dedicated_Ransomware/README.md

 # SRANSOM

 SRANSOM first created at 09/09/2025 and finished at 04/10/2025.
-Its a intermediate level project i guess?
+Its an intermediate level project i guess?

-#Installation
+##Installation

 You will need a couple library here, i've put all of them inside a requirement file.